mallory/e2ee/draft-e2ee.md

 Access by a third-party is impossible
 -------------------------------------

-No matter the specifics, any methods used to access to the content of the messages by a third party would violate a user's expectations of E2EE messaging. "[T]hese access methods scan message contents on the user’s [device]", which are then "scanned for matches against a database of prohibited content before, and sometimes after, the message is sent to the recipient" {{GEC-EU}}.
+No matter the specifics, any methods used to access to the content of the messages by a third party would violate a user's expectations of end-to-end encrypted messaging. "[T]hese access methods scan message contents on the user’s [device]", which are then "scanned for matches against a database of prohibited content before, and sometimes after, the message is sent to the recipient" {{GEC-EU}}.
 Third party access also covers cases without scanning -- namely, it should not be possible for any third-party end point to access the data regardless of reason.

 If a method makes private communication, intended to be sent over an encrypted channel between end points, available to parties other than the sender and intended recipient(s), without formally interfering with channel confidentiality, that method violates the understood expectation of that security property.

 Pattern inference is minimised
 ------------------------------

-Analyses such as traffic fingerprinting or other (encrypted or unencrypted) data analysis techniques should be considered outside the scope of an E2EE system's goals of providing secure communications to end users.
+Analyses such as traffic fingerprinting or other (encrypted or unencrypted) data analysis techniques should be considered outside the scope of an end-to-end encrypted system's goals of providing secure communications to end users.

-Such methods of analyses, outside of or as part of E2EE system design, allow third parties to draw inferences from communication that was intended to be confidential.
+Such methods of analyses, outside of or as part of end-to-end encrypted system design, allow third parties to draw inferences from communication that was intended to be confidential.
 "By allowing private user data to be scanned via direct access by servers and their providers," the use of these methods should be considered an affront to "the privacy expectations of users of end-to-end encrypted communication systems" {{GEC-EU}}.

-Not only should an E2EE system value user data privacy by not enabling pattern inference, it should actively be attempting to solve issues of metadata and traceability (enhanced metadata) through further innovation that stays ahead of advances in these techniques.
+Not only should an end-to-end encrypted system value user data privacy by not enabling pattern inference, it should actively be attempting to solve issues of metadata and traceability (enhanced metadata) through further innovation that stays ahead of advances in these techniques.

-The E2EE system is not compromised
+The end-to-end encrypted system is not compromised
 ----------------------------------

-RFC 3552 talks about the Internet Threat model such as the assumption that the user can expect any communications systems, but perhaps especially E2EE systems, to not be intentionally compromised {{RFC3552}}.
-Intentional compromises of E2EE systems are often referred to as "backdoors" but are often presented as additional design features under terms like "key escrow."
-Users of E2EE systems would not expect a front, back or side door entrance into their confidential conversations and would expect a provider to actively resist -- technically and legally -- compromise through these means.
+RFC 3552 talks about the Internet Threat model such as the assumption that the user can expect any communications systems, but perhaps especially end-to-end encrypted systems, to not be intentionally compromised {{RFC3552}}.
+Intentional compromises of end-to-end encrypted systems are often referred to as "backdoors" but are often presented as additional design features under terms like "key escrow."
+Users of end-to-end encrypted systems would not expect a front, back or side door entrance into their confidential conversations and would expect a provider to actively resist -- technically and legally -- compromise through these means.

 Conclusions
 ===========

-From messaging to video conferencing, there are many competing features in an E2EE system that is secure and usable.
+From messaging to video conferencing, there are many competing features in an end-to-end encrypted system that is secure and usable.
 The most well designed system cannot meet the expectations of every user, nor does an ideal system exist from any dimension.
-E2EE is a technology that is constantly improving to achieve the ideal as defined in this document.
+End-to-end encryption is a technology that is constantly improving to achieve the ideal as defined in this document.

-Features and functionalities of E2EE systems should be developed and improved in service of end user expectations for privacy preserving communications.
+Features and functionalities of end-to-end encrypted systems should be developed and improved in service of end user expectations for privacy preserving communications.

 Acknowledgements
 ================